theluxaz/Python-EVM/Readme.md

 ## About The Project

-This is a project recreate EVM in Python from scratch.
+This is a project to recreate EVM in Python from scratch.
 Please do not use this in production applications.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>